 6.6 Modifying or Changing Connectivity and Access

 All changes in access must be accompanied by a valid business justification, and are subject to security review.
 The Xtracap team is responsible for notifying the third party person or organization and IT Manager when there is a material change in their originally provided information so that security and connectivity evolve accordingly.
-Extensions will be granted on a case by case basis and must be requested in writing by the sponsoring contracting authority.
+Extensions will be granted on a case-by-case basis and must be requested in writing by the sponsoring contracting authority.

 6.7 Terminating Access